hashicorp/consul/website/source/docs/agent/config-entries/service-router.html.md

 ]
 ```

 Re-route a gRPC method to another service.
-Since gRPC method calls [are just
+Since gRPC method calls [are
-HTTP2](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) we can use an http path match rule to re-route traffic:
+HTTP2](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md), we can use an HTTP path match rule to re-route traffic:

 ```hcl
 kind = "service-router"